EdoardoBrescia/25-26/LAB_RIP_II_OSPF/LAB_OSPF_I.md

 Note: it is not mandatory to produce a report, but highly recommended.

 ## Preparation
-Review OSPF concepts: link-state algorithm, areas, DR/BDR election.
+Review OSPF concepts: link-state algorithm, DR/BDR election.

 **Question 0:** What is an LSA?
 How are LSA IDs and Router IDs determined in OSPF?